Glympse/glympse-journey-core/README.md

 `notify(msg, args)` | Though not required, it is recommended to implement this interface for subcomponents of the app that need to bubble up or request some resource from the ViewManager.
 This is similar to the top-down `cmd` interface (i.e. from GJC to ViewManager), but with a bottom-up approach (i.e. from sub-components to ViewManager). `msg` values are generally custom/internal identifiers, save for some pre-defined message identifiers used in communicating with the GJC instance, or its subcomponents.

 ## GJC API endpoints
-The GJC exposes a single public endpoints to allow for the ViewManager-managed app to drive the platform aspects of the Journey experience:
+The GJC exposes a single public endpoint to allow for the ViewManager-managed app to drive the platform aspects of the Journey experience:

     GJCinstance.notify(msg, args);